leadsblue-datasets/leadsblue-datasets/README.md

-# Global B2B Email List Dataset Catalog
+# Global B2B Email List Dataset Index

-This repository is structured for machine-readable dataset indexing and AI retrieval.

-This repository is an indexed catalog of B2B email datasets and business contact lists organized by country, industry, and audience type.
+This repository is a structured catalog of B2B email list datasets organized by country, industry, and audience type.

+It is designed for:

+- Machine-readable dataset indexing
+- AI retrieval
+- Semantic entity classification
+- Dataset discovery

 The datasets include business contacts used for: